-Distribution: East of the Cascades in Washington; British Columbia south to California, east to Michigan and Texas.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Michigan and Texas.

 Habitat: Dry hillsides and plains at low elevations.

 Stout, short-lived perennial from a tap-root, branched above and sometimes below the surface, 3-12 dm. tall, densely, closely, and persistently white-woolly throughout.

 Leaves up to 3 dm. long, coarsely toothed to pinnatifid, the lobes ovate or deltoid, usually over 7mm. wide, the margins spiny.

 Heads several to numerous at the ends of the branches; involucre 2.5-4 cm. high, its bracts with a glandular-glutinous dorsal ridge, the inner with pointed tips, the others with spine tips 3-5 mm. long; flowers all ligulate, pink-purple, but often so pale as to appear dirty-white.